Rapid diagnosis of pneumococcal meningitis

 A diagnosis of Streptococcus pneumoniae infection must take into consideration all test results, culture results, and the clinical presentation of the patient.

-Streptococcus pneumoniae vaccine may cause false-positive results, especially in patients who have received the vaccine within 5 days of having the test performed.
+Streptococcus pneumoniae vaccine may cause false-positive results, especially in patients who received the vaccine 5 or fewer days prior to specimen collection.

 This assay has not been validated for use with body fluids other than urine or cerebrospinal fluid.

-The performance of this assay in patients who have received antibiotics for more than 24 hours has not been established.
+The performance of this assay has not been established for patients on antibiotic treatment for more than 24 hours.

 2. Johnston RB Jr: Pathogenesis of pneumonococcal pneumonia.
 Rev Infect Dis.
 1991;13:509-517